JonOct45/NetworkProject/Project/README.md

         1. server.py -- copy and paste from your lab4 implementation.
         2. clienthandler.py -- implement this file based on the functionality needed for this project
         3. menu.py -- implement the methods marked as TODO

-   ***IMPORTANT: if needed, you can add more files to this project as its implementation progresses.
-However, you are not allowed to modify the code from client.py and server.py once you copied and pasted it from the labs.
-The only values students are allowed to modify in server.py are the IP address and port of the server***

-## Project Requirements and Output Examples (***must read***)

-The following are the guidelines you must follow to implement this project.

-***IMPORTANT: in this README file when I refer to server or client, I am not referring to a particular file.
-I am, however, referring to all the files on those sides.
-To refer to a specific file, I will mention the name of the file.
-For example, server.py***

 ### Server